ksikka/readingblog/contents/articles/00-about/index.md

 ### Experience is lopsided.

-The way to round it out is to learn from the experiences of others.
-One way to do that is reading.
+One way to round it out is to learn from the experiences of others, by reading.
 Today it's is easier than ever with the abundance of content available online.
+Experts from industry and academia have poured their thoughts and experiences into blog posts, papers, and books.
+But how often do we tap into this sea of knowledge?

 ## Taking the time

-So a couple days ago I decided to allocate time every week to filling the gaps in my knowledge.
+A couple days ago I decided to allocate time every week to fill in the gaps of my experience.
-For personal professional purposes, that means learning how real software systems work.
+For professional purposes, that means learning how real software systems get built.

 I plan to read about includes databases, filesystems, distributed systems, query planning, immutable data structures, parsing, information retrieval, and more.